mctools/simplebuild/doc/source/packages.rst

   #!/usr/bin/env python3

-As for compiled programs, any scripts will after installation be prefixed with ``sb_<package name in lowercase>_``.
-Likewise, scripts can be marked as being a test (to run when ``sb -t`` is invoked) by either prefixing their names with the word ``test`` or by placing a reference log file next to them.
-If the script is placed in a file ``scripts/myscript`` in the package MyPackage, then it will be able to be invoked after build by typing ``sb_mypackage_myscript`` and any test reference log file must be placed in ``scripts/myscript.log``.
+As is the case for compiled programs, any scripts will after installation be prefixed with ``sb_<package name in lowercase>_``.

+As is also the case for compiled programs, any scripts can be marked as being a test (to run when ``sb -t`` is invoked) by either prefixing their file names with the word ``test`` or by placing a reference log file next to them.
+For example if the script is placed in a file ``scripts/myscript`` in the package MyPkg, then it will be able to be invoked after build by typing ``sb_mypkg_myscript`` and any test reference log file must be placed in ``scripts/myscript.log``.

 Data files
 ----------